explicitClick to confirm you are 18+

 Update: this policy was finally amended in 2020!

-We've all seen Twitter ban president Trump, but they go even after the "little guys":
+We've all seen Twitter ban president Trump over false claims that he "spread misinformation", but they go even after the "little guys".

 https://www.dailywire.com/news/37270/twitter-wont-ban-farrakhan-calling-jews-termites-ben-shapiro

-So promoting Islam - active proselytism - is allowed without restriction on Twitter and Facebook.
+So promoting Islam - active proselytism - was allowed without restriction on Twitter and Facebook.
 Antisemitism is largely tolerated.
 Criticizing Islam is prohibited.
 Facebook banned an activist who exposed a fundamentalist Muslim who was preaching at the Speaker’s corner in London:

 That is not really surprising, as the Wahabi extremist billionaire bin Talal bought 25% of Twitter shares.
+And it keeps getting worse:

 “Facebook Still Championing Blasphemy Laws”